 Install Puppy Arcade to a Flash Drive from Windows

-In the following section, I will show you how we installed Puppy Arcade to a USB Flash Drive using Windows and our Universal USB Installer.
+In the following section, I will show you how we installed Puppy Arcade to a USB Flash Drive using Windows.
 Puppy Arcade (created by Scott Jarvis), is a remix of Puppy Linux with a strong focus on Console Game Emulation.
-Puppy Arcade includes some of the most popular Console Game Emulation software available for Linux.
-Of course you will need to supply your own game ROMS.
+It includes some of the most popular Console Game Emulation software available for Linux.
+Of course you will still need to supply your own game ROMS.

-Console Game Systems that can be emulated include: Amiga, Atari, Amstrad, Arcade Machines, Colecovision, Commodore (64/128/VIC20/PET), GameBoys (GB, GBC, GBA), GameGear, Genesis, MasterSystem, MS DOS, NeoGeo, NeoGeo CD, NES/Famicom, PC Engine/TurboGrafix 16, PSX, Scumm, SNES and ZX Spectrum.
+Some of the Console Game Systems that can be emulated include; Amiga, Atari, Amstrad, Arcade Machines, Colecovision, Commodore (64/128/VIC20/PET), GameBoys (GB, GBC, GBA), GameGear, Genesis, MasterSystem, MS DOS, NeoGeo, NeoGeo CD, NES/Famicom, PC Engine/TurboGrafix 16, PSX, Scumm, SNES and ZX Spectrum.

 Here are archived Puppy Arcade ISO Downloads